pace_editor

 - Character sprite management

-- Character positioning and scaling
+- Character positioning with grid snapping

-- Interactive character placement
+- Interactive character placement with undo support

 🎯 Hotspot System

-- Visual hotspot creation and editing
+- Visual hotspot creation with placement tool

 - Hotspot visualization and debugging